hesamZandian/todolist-app/README.md

 ### Installation

 1. Clone the repository
-2. Navigate to the project directory:
-3. Install the project dependencies by running the following command:
+2. Install the project dependencies by running the following command:

 ```shell
    npm start
 ```
-4. Access the frontend project in your browser at http://localhost:3000.
+3. Access the frontend project in your browser at http://localhost:3000.